rulala/fac-ws_ai_multi-agent/README.md

 2. **Circuit breaker**: After 2 consecutive failures, skip to manual review.
 3. **Rollback state**: Save last approved version, revert if new version fails.
 4. **Compliance check**: Add `compliance_agent` that checks regulatory requirements before approval.

+> [!IMPORTANT]
+> The "Production Ready" implementation (Pattern 6) is **not an architectural pattern** but rather a set of **operational concerns** that should can be appended to ANY of the architectural patterns (1-5) or chain of patterns when deploying to production.
+It demonstrates:
+>
+> - Error handling and recovery
+> - Retry mechanisms
+> - Approval workflows
+> - State persistence
+> - Monitoring and logging
+>   Think of it as "how to make any pattern production-ready" rather than a distinct way of organising agents.

 ## Output Structure